-In general, not all folders have a geo tag but the Mapique perspective shows only files and folder which have a such tag.
-This is kind of problematic if you are trying to navigate in through a tree of folders.
-That's why we have added a new button in the main toolbar of the Mapique perspective, which is turning on and off an overlay containing all sub folders of the current folder.
-Once turned on the use can seamlessly navigate deep a folder tree (even if there are not geo tags).
-The following video is showing this process.
+In general, not all folders have a geo tag but the Mapique perspective shows only files and folder which have such tags.
+This is kind of problematic if you are trying to navigate through a tree of folders.
+That's why we have added a new button in the main toolbar of the Mapique perspective, which turning an overlay containing all sub folders of the current folder on and off.
+Once turned on, the user can seamlessly navigate deep in a folder tree (even if there are not geo tags).
+The following video shows this process.

 Location tag groups and tags are very useful for sharing tags with other users who are working on the same files.

 To activate this feature, you have to open the advanced tab of the settings and click on the checkbox marked on the following screenshot.

 After the activation, a new dropdown called Store Tag Group in will appear in the dialog for creating tag groups.

 Technically, the tags in this tag group will be saved in a file located in the

 .ts folder of the current location.
 This way, these tags will "travel" with the location by copying the location's folder to a new place, USB stick or just syncing it with Dropbox.

 This feature is useful if your location has large folders containing many files with which you are not working and would like to be ignored by the application's search function.
 This is available in the advanced area of the location's properties.
 Here you have the ability to add and remove ignore patterns for folders.